Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.9.2
+# Announcing C-Blosc2 2.9.3
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This a maintenance release with improved support for dynamic plugins and fixes for some corner cases when handling incompressible data.
-Also, many other small fixes and improvements have been included.
-An upgrade to this release is recommended.
+This is a maintenance release with many improvements in documentation and code (thanks to Dimitri Papadopoulos).
+We also fixed several issues discovered by the fuzzer.

 For more info, please see the release notes in: